Vortyne/pureRGB/README.md

 Mord - Most of the work creating LT.Surge and Erika overworld sprites

+NarishmaGB - Info on how to trim SGB border data to save 900 bytes

 pret discord and pret in general for their original disassembly work on Red / Blue